 |Decrease AOD use among the community/peers||***||***|

 |*Average percent change from Baseline to follow-up across one or more constructs for each outcome.|

 |**P-value derived from Paired-Samples T-Test (pre- to post-test).|

 |***The forthcoming evaluation results for the community-level effect will be based on the 2013 Youth Risk Behavior Survey (YRBS) results|

 When looking at the 6th grade participants there was statistically significant change in ten of the twelve outcomes listed in the table.
 Among the comparison group there was change in only two of the twelve outcomes.
 The two outcomes that showed change in the comparison group, consequences of binge drinking and media literacy, were the two that did not change significantly for the participants.

 Based on these results it is clear that One Voice provides an effective and highly structured approach to youth empowerment.
 One Voice is successful because it engages and empowers youth to make changes in their community that lead to a reduction in substance abuse and the harm that accompanies it.
 This is done by recruiting youth, starting in grade 6, to act as leaders and change agents in the community, providing them with the information and knowledge needed to develop a level of expertise and understanding of the targeted problems, and helping them to acquire very highly developed skills needed to take action.
 The One Voice participants are youth leaders who are empowered to influence change among their peers and their community.

-If you are interested in additional information about the evaluation please check out our 2012 Evaluation Report, 2013 Evaluation Report or 2016 Evaluation Report that was submitted to NREPP.
+If you are interested in additional information about the evaluation please check out our 2012 Evaluation Report, 2013 Evaluation Report or 2016 Evaluation Report.
 If you have questions about our evaluation please Contact Us.